DMDCR/kinitodesktoppet/SECURITY.md

 ## Supported Versions

-Use this section to tell people about which versions of your project are currently being supported with security updates.
+These are the supported versions of the project recieving updates or if they are supported

 | Version | Supported          |
 | ------- | ------------------ |